Your privacy is really important to us, why not watch our short video which explains exactly how we collect and use the information you supply to us.

 The security of your personal information is important to us.

-Your details are recorded during your shopping experience with Hotter and communicated through our IBM WebSphere website.
+Your details are recorded during your shopping experience with Hotter and communicated through our WebSphere Commerce website.
 They are then sent to our central system (Microsoft Navision) which stores the information you have provided to us securely.

 Details recorded as part of the above processes include names, addresses, telephone numbers, email addresses, comments on cases and dates of birth.
 You don't have to give us your date of birth however, if you choose to, we will occasionally use this to send customised offers, usually on or around your birthday.
 Also, we could use this in an anonymised way to understand the demographics of our valued customers, to help us improve our offers.